rayfarias56/shpe/README.md

 Linux and MacOS will be supported by the web dev committee.
 Windows has its fair share of problems with Rails that of course can be solved, but to avoid the hassle those with windows machines should set up a virtual machine (for more on windows/rails: https://www.quora.com/Is-it-a-bad-idea-to-use-Ruby-on-Rails).
 First you should choose and download the ISO (a virtual cd image) of the OS you'd like.
 Its suggested you download either Ubuntu OS (http://www.ubuntu.com/) or Linux Mint (http://www.linuxmint.com/).
 You can find a guide on how to setup a virtual machine with that operating system here: http://www.psychocats.net/ubuntu/virtualbox.

-## An Introduction to the commandline
+## An Introduction to using the Terminal

 You may not have ever used a commandline before.
 If so you can go through a brief introduction here: http://learnpythonthehardway.org/book/appendixa.html.
 Which will get you used to using a terminal to navigate your computer.